 What I Liked The Most?

-I really love how simple the whole app is.
-From signing in to tracking my rewards history, I never have to perform more than three actions to accomplish anything in the Bass Pro Shops app.
-The simplicity extends to a very fast experience while using the app.
+I really love how simple the whole Bass Pro Shops Fishing App is.
+From signing in to tracking my rewards history, I never have to perform more than three actions to accomplish anything in the Bass Pro Shops Fishing app.
+The simplicity extends to a very fast experience while using the fishing app.
 I don’t have a long wait time to record purchase receipts or make sure I am getting all my rewards.

 Speaking of signing in, the app has a little feature that I found enormously helpful on the log-in screen that allows me to view my password as I type it.
 The problem with smartphones and touch screens is that it can be difficult to make sure I’m hitting the key I want to hit.
 Thanks to this handy feature I can view the password as I type it, and not get stuck in a loop of “incorrect password” errors, with no idea which letter I am inputting wrong.